• Skip to primary navigation

 Instructions

-• Add ground espresso beans and water to a 32 ounce (1 liter) glass jar.
+• Add ground coffee beans and water to a 32 ounce (1 liter) glass jar.
 Stir or shake to combine until all the grounds are fully covered with water.
 Screw on the glass jar lid.

 • Set glass jar in the refrigerator to steep for 12 - 18 hours.